tower/tower/README.md

 ```

 All assets are read from `/public`, which is the compiled output of everything in `/app`, `/lib`, `/vendor`, and wherever else you might put things.
 The default is to use stylus for css in `/app/assets/stylesheets`.

+By having this `assets.coffee` file, you can specify exactly how you want to compile your files for the client so it's as optimized and cacheable as possible in production.

 ### Minify and Gzip